mazerab/bim360-automation-postman/docs/upload_linked_files.md

 In this scenario, we are automating the upload of Revit files to a BIM360 Docs folder.

-Due to a limitation with Postman, a separate script had to be written in Node.js to workaround the limitation.

-## Steps to run the single file upload
+## Steps to run the upload linked files

 1. Open in your favorite text editor [assets/environment/upload_linked_files.postman_environment.json](../assets/environment/upload_linked_files.postman_environment.json) and edit the environment variables' values